-An employee is not subject to these provisions to the extent the employee has a social or family relationship with a student.
+An employee is not subject to these provisions regarding electronic communications with a student to the extent the employee has a social or family relationship with a student.
 For example, an employee may have a relationship with a niece or nephew, a student who is the child of an adult friend, a student who is a friend of the employee's child, or a member or participant in the same civic, social, recreational, or religious organization.
+An employee who claims an exception based on a social relationship shall provide written consent from the student's parent.
+The written consent shall include an acknowledgement by the parent that: